Neglecting your scalp could lead to scalp folliculitis and permanent hair loss

 While scalp folliculitis may be a common dermatological ailment, it can be hard to diagnose.
 Often physicians cannot diagnose the condition on appearance alone and also require additional health information.

 Some cases of folliculitis may need a prescription antibiotic or antifungal cream in order to remove the infection.
 This is commonly seen in cases of recurring folliculitis or in people with compromised immune systems.
+In order to minimize your chances of hair loss caused by scalp folliculitis, it is essential to seek the right medical treatment.

 A Better Option for Your Health